 Devils Postpile General Manangement Plan

 Beginning in 2008, Devils Postpile National Monument embarked on a new journey in park management: the development of a general management plan (GMP).
-The monument will work closely with the Inyo National Forest to develop a shared vision for the monument and Reds Meadow Valley.
+The monument worked closely with the Inyo National Forest to develop a shared vision for the monument and Reds Meadow Valley.

 What is a GMP?

 In short, it is a blueprint for managing the monument.
 A general management plan provides the framework for managing many aspects of the monument including natural and cultural resources and the experiences of visitors like you for the next 15-20 years.
 It provides managers with guidance on issues ranging from visitor services to preservation of natural and cultural resources.

 Devils Postpile has never had a GMP.
 While each manager has acted to protect the monument’s special resources, there has never been a GMP to guide their decisions.With pressing issues such as climate change, health of the San Joaquin River, and visitor experience in the monument, a guiding document is necessary to direct decisions.The GMP involves partnerships between agency staff and the visiting public.
 In (2014), Devils Postpile National Monument released the draft general management plan (GMP) which will help guide the monument as it enters its second centennial.
 Visitors contributed their thoughts and ideas during the initial scoping for the GMP.
 Many ideas from the public are included in the alternatives, which address specific issues or areas of management concern.
 Download the draft GMP.